tdoyle2022/tdoyle2022/README.md

 <h1 align="left">Welcome to my page!</h1>

 - I'm a junior software engineer seeking new opportunities to collaborate and learn.
 I am currently enrolled in Code Platoon, a programming bootcamp for veterans.
 I am an experienced hiker and scuba diver, and my wife and I post travel vlogs for fun.
-Check us out at: https://www.youtube.com/@touchdown_travel
+See our vlogs here at: https://www.youtube.com/@touchdown_travel
 - Currently developing a travel quiz application
 - Currently developing a volunteer coordinator application designed to streamline the process of organizing volunteer events